riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 meteor add tmeasday:publish-counts
 {% endhighlight %}

-With the publish-counts package added we can make use of it in our publication.
+With the publish-counts package installed we make use of it in our existing publication.

 #####/server/publications.js
 {% highlight JavaScript %}